 Processes are central to all organizations.
 Designing and manufacturing a product involves a series of steps in a transformation process starting with raw materials acquisition and continuing through product production, delivery, and use.
-Determining and delivering a service involves a series of steps in setting service characteristics and providing the service.
+Determining and delivering a service involves a series service.
 Specific theories and tools for managing, changing, and continuously improving business processes have been developed and are key ingredients to successfully managing businesses in our global economy.

-Students in this track develop key skills in communications and working with people, particularly in planning and managing process changes.
+Students in this track develop key skills in communicating and working with people, particularly in planning and managing process changes.
 The focus in this track is on understanding key aspects of process design and analysis.
 Students are involved in case studies and industry projects dealing with actual process issues.
 Students in this track focus on developing knowledge and skills in product/service design and management, process improvement and problem solving, analysis of process costs, change management, team approaches to solving process problems, and project management skills.
+The following courses must be taken to complete this track: